 As recognizable as Zeus’s thunderbolt, or Hermes’ winged boots, Poseidon’s Trident is one of those key symbols of Greek mythology.
 The legendary weapon was seen in the hands of the sea god from the very beginning of Greek civilization and was passed on to his Roman counterpart, Neptune.
-Now a symbol seen found throughout art and literature, the story of the trident is one important to humanity as a whole.
+Now a symbol found throughout art and literature, the story of the trident is one important to humanity as a whole.

-Who was Poseidon in Greek Mythology?
+Who Was Poseidon in Greek Mythology?

 Poseidon is one of the Olympians, the original children of Cronus, and the brother of Zeus, the king of all the Greek gods.
 Known as “The Earth Shaker”, “The Sea God” and “God of Horses”, he ruled over the oceans, helped create islands, and fought over the dominion of Athens.
 As unpredictable as the seas he controlled, Poseidon was known to create earthquakes, famines, and tidal waves as revenge against other Olympians.